Ringo Starr taps friends for 'Postcards,' reflects on music world

 Starr has witnessed the music industry evolve dramatically over his 50-year career, and consumption is becoming increasingly digital with Apple Inc's iTunes and Amazon.com Inc as well as online streaming platforms such as Spotify and Jay Z's newly announced Tidal.

-The Beatles famously abstained from going digital until 2010, when its entire back catalogue became available exclusively on iTunes.
+The Beatles famously abstained from going digital until 2010, when its entire back catalog became available exclusively on iTunes.
 Starr himself still prefers purchasing physical copies of music.

 "Streaming I don't understand anymore.
 All I ever hear is that your record has been streamed 17 million times and they give you a check for 12 bucks," he said.